 Algarve Resort Guide

-From the family oriented resorts of Lagos and Tavira, the golfers paradise of Vilamoura to the pubs and bars of Albufeira, the Algarve caters for all holiday tastes.
+From the family-oriented resorts of Lagos and Tavira, the golfers paradise of Vilamoura to the pubs, clubs and bars of Albufeira, the Algarve caters for all holiday tastes.

-In the summer months the Algarve population triples, and prices tend to be higher (get an idea of prices in the Algarve), but the Mediterranean climate makes the region popular throughout the year, with many visitors choosing the quieter months to explore the area.
+In the summer months the Algarve population triples, and prices tend to increase in sympathy with the influx of holiday makers (get an idea of prices in the Algarve), but the Mediterranean climate makes the region popular throughout the year, with many visitors choosing the quieter months to explore the area.

 The scenery of the Algarve is at its most spectacular in the west, and is characterised by cliffs and rocky coastlines, with small sandy beaches nestling in coves and bays.
 The eastern Algarve offers a flatter landscape with long stretches of sandy beaches and calm waters.

 Although the climate of the Algarve is typically Mediterranean, the coastline is Atlantic, so the sea water can be cold, especially to the west where swimming in some areas can be dangerous due to the large waves and currents.

 Below is our guide to some of the most popular resorts in the Algarve, including some recommendations of places to visit.

 Albufeira is the largest, and most developed resort of the Algarve.
 There are several large sandy beaches surrounding Albufeira town centre, all of which become very busy in the summer months.

 Albufeira has 2 main focal points for tourists - the "Old Town" area and "the Strip", both of which lead to wonderful sandy beaches.